 I wasn't sure about this unit because there were no reviews.
 After testing three separate nitrox scuba tanks in both 32 and 36 percent gases, I trust this oxygen analyzer to test my scuba gases in the future.

 Carbon monoxide analyzers are different than oxygen nitrox analyzers.
 They detect trace amounts of carbon monoxide that may have unintentionally entered the supply of your gas mix.
-Typically this may happen when exhaust gas from the compressor used to fill the tank cylinder enters the air stream.
+This may happen when exhaust gas enters the air stream from the compressor used to fill the tank cylinder.

-Helium Analyzers are used with trimix gas.
-Trimix is a gas mixture of air, helium, and oxygen.
-A helium analyzer is used by technical divers to confirm, and verify their trimix gas cylinders.
+Helium analyzers are used with trimix gas.
+Trimix is a mixture of air, helium, and oxygen.
+A helium analyzer is used by technical divers to confirm the composition of their trimix gas cylinders.

-- Make sure to never purchase an oxygen nitrox analyzer used as the actual age of the device is unknown.
+- Make sure to never purchase a used oxygen nitrox analyzer, as the actual age of the device is unknown.

-- Make sure to take note when you purchased the oxygen nitrox analyzer and track its age to ensure you do not exceed the specific lifespan of the sensor.
+- Make sure to note when you purchased the oxygen nitrox analyzer and track its age to ensure you do not exceed the lifespan of the sensor.

 - Make sure that you always calibrate before measurement.
 To enhance accuracy, technical fill stations often use dry gas for calibration.

-- Ensure replacement sensors are available and can be easily replaced.
+- Ensure replacement sensors are available and can be easily installed.

 - Store your analyzer at a nominal room temperature.
-Refrain from storing the analyzer in high humidity or low dry humidity.
+Refrain from storing the analyzer in high or low humidity.
 Keep it somewhere in the middle of the RH% range.

 About The Author